nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 when remembering whole application states and also from the computational overhead you'd have when recalculating the last state.
 By using just the essential information your implementation can be **maximally lightweight**.
-You're also more flexible as it **doesn't have to be all or nothing anymore**.
+And just like with the approach before, it **doesn't have to be all or nothing**.
 If you want to omit an action from the undo-redo feature you can just ignore its patches when undoing or redoing.

 I've created the library [ngrx-wieder](https://github.com/nilsmehlhorn/ngrx-wieder) for using